robseb/Django2FPGAdemo/README.md

 * All **HTTP**-attaches are listed on the terminal as well

-# Creating a new Django application to read and show accelerometer data
+# Creating a new Django read and show data from the FPGA fabric and to manage FPGA configurations
 Every Django project requiers at least one application.
-We will build an App to readout the accelerometer (*Analog Devices ADXL345*) of a Terasic DE10-Standard- or Terasic DE10-Nano-Board and present the data in the web browser.
+We will build an App to readout the Soft-IP ADC Interface  (*Analog Devices LTC2308*) of a Terasic DE10-Standard- or Terasic DE10-Nano-Board and present the data in the web browser.
+As a secound feature it is also shown how to build with the Django Franework a Web application to configure the FPGA fabric and to mange all uploaded configuration files

 *  The following command adds a new app called "BoardInteraction" to the project.
    ````bash